Bayesian Sparse Gaussian Mixture Model in High Dimensions: Model

 \subsection{Minimax upper bound and a constrained maximum likelihood estimator}

-From the frequentist perspective, an ideal method for parameter estimation in a well-specified statistical model is the maximum likelihood estimator.
-In this subsection, we propose a constrained maximum likelihood estimator for estimating the mean matrix $(\bmu^*)(\bl^*)^T$.
+From the frequentist perspective, an ideal method for parameter estimation in a well-specified statistical model is the maximum likelihood estimator (MLE).
+In this subsection, we propose a constrained MLE for estimating the mean matrix $(\bmu^*)(\bl^*)^T$.
 We prove that the risk bound of this estimator achieves the minimax lower bound, thereby showing that the minimax lower bound coincides with the minimax risk modulus a multiplicative constant.